jiemluo/siads643-week2/README.md

 ```
 After executing, the script will output a CSV file with cleaned data and a trained model ready for prediction or further evaluation.

-## Testing
+## Unit Testing
-To ensure the quality and correctness of our script, unit tests have been written using Python's built-in unittest framework.
+To ensure the quality and correctness of our script, unit tests have been written using Python's built-in unit-test framework.

 ### Running Tests
 To run the tests, execute the test_titanic.py file using Python.
 No additional arguments are required.